Turnage-Digital/Holmes/docs/ARCHITECTURE.md

 - **Events** are the source of truth; read models provide instant visibility.
 - **PII minimization** & field-level encryption; immutable WORM artifacts.

+### Security · Audit · Compliance Doctrine

+- Every aggregate mutation **must** emit an `EventRecord` ( `src/Modules/Core/Holmes.Core.Infrastructure.Sql/Entities/EventRecord.cs`).
+The ledger cannot have gaps, alternate pathways, or mutable history.
+- Tenant isolation is absolute: event payloads, snapshots, read models, and caches never blend customer data, and processors can only operate inside the tenant context carried by the initiating command.
+- PII is minimized and encrypted at rest (field-level when possible) and is only exposed through authorized read models;
+  ephemeral caches stay PII-free.
+- Compliance is a product feature: flows must remain explainable, time-stamped, and reproducible so Holmes sustains * *100%** audit readiness for FCRA/EEOC/ICRAA plus customer overlays.

 ### Users Module (Phase 1 preview)

 **Bounded context goal:** project external OIDC identities into Holmes, capture authorization roles, and expose